Featured Article

 Common questions about understanding and working with your dosha constitution

 Yes — most people are a blend of two dominant doshas, and some may even have a balanced constitution of all three.
-Understanding your unique doshic makeup helps tailor lifestyle and dietary choices to your individual needs.
+Learn how to balance dual-doshic constitutions for specific guidance on managing Vata-Pitta, Pitta-Kapha, and Vata-Kapha combinations.

 Signs of imbalance include physical symptoms (such as dry skin, digestive issues, or fatigue) and emotional shifts (like anxiety or lethargy).
 You can explore typical signs of imbalance using our Symptoms to Foods Finder.